-Openreach today announced a major expansion of its engineering workforce with plans to recruit 1,500 trainees as part of its drive to improve customer service and invest in the operation of its network.
+Openreach has announced a major expansion of its engineering workforce with plans to recruit 1,500 trainees as part of its drive to improve customer service and invest in the operation of its network.

 Over the next eight months, we’ll be seeking recruits from across the country to fill the new, full-time and permanent roles which are focussed on extending our fibre broadband network, improving customer service and keeping Britain connected.